Start where it hurts

 Hot Spots

 Hot spots are the visible tip of a deeper problem.
-70-80% of recurring cases trace back to an underlying allergy.
+Recurring cases often sit on an underlying allergy — food or environmental.

 Winter Scratching